Strategy & Plan Listing

 At its meeting of 15 July 2024, Council noted the progress report relating to the Balnarring Township Structure Plan.

-The Baxter Township Structure Plan is a plan to manage future change in the township of Baxter.
+The Baxter Township Structure Plan (adopted by Council in April 2019) is a plan to manage future change in the township of Baxter.
 The Shire is currently undertaking a number of structure plans for its activity centres, including Baxter Township, to guide future development and provide effectively for changing community needs.

 A structure plan is a planning tool that sets out a vision for the future development of a place.
 It establishes a planning and management framework to guide development and land-use change and aims to achieve environmental, social and economic objectives.